Review our list of reasons (ordered from most to least common) for this to happen and fixes for them below.

 If this is happening, you’ll usually see errors in your developer console.
 To check your developer console for these errors, complete these steps:

-Step 1: Navigate to the visual labeling page and enter your website URL.
-Two tabs will pop up: the tab on your left will open your website, while the tab on your right is loading the visual labeling interface.
+Step 1: Navigate to the Visual labeling page and enter your website URL.
+Two tabs will appear: the tab on your left will open your website, while the tab on your right is loading the visual labeling interface.

 Step 2: On the tab containing your website, open the developer console by selecting Cmd + Opt + J on mac or Control + Shift + J on PC.
 Make sure you are on the ‘Console’ tab within the console.

 Step 3: If you see red error messages like this:

 Failed to load resource: net::ERR_BLOCKED_BY_CLIENT along with a reference to

 cdn.heapanalytics.com, visual labeling may be blocked by an ad blocker, third party cookies, or an internal firewall.